SAA-Coop/whitepaper/README.md

 ### L1 - Leaders of Party & Members of Party
 Open to anyone who wants to lead form a party and work for guild quests.

-Zero - N2 aka Nutchanon Ninyawee
+Team Zero - Leader is N2 aka Nutchanon Ninyawee

 ## Terms